arvin2911/EE399/README.md

 A time lag variable in machine learning is a value from a previous point in time.
 For example, if you're predicting the weather, today's temperature might be affected by yesterday's temperature.
 In this case, yesterday's temperature is a time lag variable.
 It helps capture how things change over time and can improve the accuracy of predictions in time-based data.

 ### 3. Gaussian noise
-Gaussian noise is a type of random noise that follows a bell-shaped curve, also known as a Gaussian distribution.
+Gaussian noise, also known as normal noise, in machine learning refers to statistical noise having a probability density function (PDF) equal to that of the normal distribution, which is also known as the Gaussian distribution.
+In other words, it's a type of statistical noise where values are randomly distributed with a mean of 0 and some standard deviation.
 In machine learning, it's often added to data for several reasons:
 1. Preventing Overfitting: Adding noise can help the model avoid learning too closely from the training data, making it more adaptable to new data.
 2. Improving Robustness: Adding noise, especially in image processing tasks, can help the model perform better even when there's noise in real-world data.
 3. Privacy Protection: Noise can help protect sensitive data by making it harder to identify original inputs.